Spotlight on Hayley Southwood

-So about a year after my Mum died my husband went to the pub and when he came home I announced I had bought a vintage ice cream van off ebay.
-He though I had gone crazy, totally lost my shit.
+So, about a year after my Mum died my husband went to the pub and when he came home I announced I had bought a vintage ice cream van off eBay.
+He thought I had gone crazy, totally lost my shit.
 I think I may have, looking back, but I had a vision for that little van.

 3. How did you fund your business?

 My van cost me a couple of thousand pounds that I had stashed away but I just did it up over time slowly and we worked really hard at weekends.
 It became a real project that really helped me through my grief.

 I have always been self-funded, I don’t have parents or a husband who funds my projects.
 I have had many a time where I have wished for that, but in hindsight it has always made me work much harder and I think it has been such a positive thing for my personal growth and development.